 For example, All airline companies used a predictive data model to set the tick prices from time to time.

 For example, The Google’s self-driving car and Waymo self-driving taxi services is an example of prescriptive analysis

 Text Analysis: Text Analysis is a technique to analyze the unstructured data and parsing texts to extract machine-readable data from that text.
 The purpose of this analysis is to produce guaranteed structured data with free content text.
 In this press slicing and dicing heaps of undeveloped, heterogeneous documents into readable text for its meaning in the assumption, subtext, and symbolism or any other value it reveals.
 It is also called data mining, text analysis, and information withdrawal process.

 For example, A product reviser text from the retailer website written in review comments by the customer in sentimental word or analysis any document can help a business understand what customer like or dislike about your product.

 Inferential analysis: It is used to produce the results used from a random / probability sample back to the population from which the sample was collected.
-This analysis is only required if a sample collected by the random procedure of sampling and the response range is very high.
-With Inferential statistics, analysis one can generated data and make generalizations about a population.
+This analysis is only required if a sample is collected by the random procedure of sampling and the response range is very high.
+With Inferential statistics, analysis one can generated data and generalize about a population.

 Process of data analysis used in research

 Need of data: Ask yourself why have you found this analysis, where to use it, and how can you used it, and can they do so?

 Collection of data: Depending on the needs you have identified, it is time to seek the release of dates for data collection.
-There are different source of data collection some of them are field observation, case studies, research, interviews, questionnaires, direct observation, and focus groups, etc.
+There are different sources of data collection some of them are field observation, case studies, research, interviews, questionnaires, direct observation, and focus groups, etc.

 Cleaning of data: Not all the data you collect will be useful, so it’s time for you to do a cleaning of data and this process is where you produce white spaces, duplicate records, and base errors.
 Export is to send information for analysis.